bytebeamio/rumqtt/rumq-client/design.md

 doensn't poll the notification stream (tx.send will block which eventually blocks all incoming packets).
 Having a second stream also results in more allocations in the hotpath (which might not be a big deal but not ideal)
 Option2 is also considerable less codebase and hence easy maintainence.

+Keep alive take 2

+Ok, creating independent timeout streams on network and request streams makes keep alive complicated.
+Both the streams mutating a common timeout is the solution

+* When there is an incoming packet which replys the network with some packet, reset the timer and don't generate `PingReq`
+* When there are no incoming and outgoing packets, timeout, hence generate `PingReq`.
+Reset the delay
+* In a keep alive window, when there is an incoming packet (which doesn't trigger a reply), mark it
+* When there is an outgoing request in this window with incoming already marked.
+Reset the timer.
+* If there is no outgoing request in this window, timeout, hence generate `PingReq`.
+Reset the delay and markers

 Timeout for packets which are not acked
 ------------------